GodotVR/godot_openxr/README.md

 Generic OpenXR on Android is only available as a Tech preview.
 It is not endorsed by Khronos (yet?).

-Only the monado runtime implements the preview of the generic Android OpenXR loader.
+Only the monado runtime supports the preview of the generic Android OpenXR loader, it will probably not work on Oculus Quest.

 1. Setup Monado